 We at redheal totally understand that quarantine is a sudden call and have flipped your life upside down!
 Quarantine eating, which we also call as emotional/stress eating is an eating order to suppress the underlying emotions or stress.
 The lockdown is making us all undergo a number of emotions like anger, boredom, sadness, stress, loneliness, etc. All of these emotions are combined with us spending time at home and hence binge eating with paying more visits to the kitchen.
 With our nervous system on high alert mode, the stress hormone triggers the release of adrenaline and our body reacts to it by redirecting the blood flow to the brain, body muscles and heart.
 Thus giving false signals of food intake.

-What we can do to avoid emotional eating?
+What we can do to avoid emotional eating disorder in quarantine?

 - Indulge more into exercise and meditation.
 Since most of the eating is associated with brain hinting to eat and not actual hunger, controlling the brain could help big time in controlling the emotional eating.

 - Adapt out of sight and out of mind approach!
 Skip the frequent trips to the kitchen and replace it with trips to the balcony.
 Do not purchase high-fat food, such as chips, cookies, ice cream, etc. Also, never go grocery shopping when you are empty stomach.